Welcome to the Tabla Theka blog, your trusted resource for learning tabla.

 Theka of Vilambit Laya Tilwara

-The basic rhythmic pattern (theka) of Vilambit Laya Tilwara is as follows:
+The basic rhythmic pattern (theka) of Vilambit Laya Tilwara is as follows.
+Notice the subtle differences in the bols compared to Vilambit Tritaal.

 1 | 2 | 3 | 4 |